Grants Plus Guide to Grant Seeking During Crisis

 - Calculate any lost revenue and examine projected cash flow.
 Identify if you will have an income shortfall to meet essential expenses.

 - Especially if your nonprofit is addressing emergency needs, immediately seek available crisis funds.
-Visit the Grants Plus website for a list of emergency funding opportunities in your community.
+Start by finding out if your local community foundation has an emergency fund.

 Step 2: Connect